ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 # Example

 I've build a simple example to demonstrate this behaviour.
-A header that is displaying an alert icon when there are unread messages that are also critical.
+A header that is displaying an alert icon when there are unread, critical messages.
 A sidebar that is displaying the amount of unread messages next to its navigation link, and an overview of the messages, with a basic paging implementation.

 <div style="text-align: center;" >
   <img src="/img/observables-the-right-way/example.png" width="100%">
 </div>

-A simple backend that is written in Node.js with Express will provide a few endpoint:
+A simple backend that is written in Node.js with Express provides a few endpoints:
 * `api/message` (with paging and filter, although the filter isn't implemented in the frontend example.)
 * `api/message/:id` (not used in the example)
 * `api/stream`